hikch/dotfiles/README.md

 - [ ] Use nix-darwin to manage the settings in mac defaults
 - [x] Use the defaults command to automate MacOS settings
 - [x] Switch to package management using nix
-- [x] Switch to package management using nix-darwin
 - [x] Seitch to dotfiles management using nix home-manager

 I am wondering whether to manage dot files with nix.